lrdj/humansystems.io/XD/index.md

 ## Task 3

-Please send the other half of your team to the _"Animal Senses"_ gallery on level three (see map).
-Hanging from the ceiling is a creature that can both **swim faster than you, and run faster than you** This creature would struggle on a bicycle.

-1. What is this creature?
-2. Can you imagine a context where it would ride a bicycle?
+Please send the other half of your team to the "Science and Technology" galleries.
+They will find hot air balloons.
+The balloons are tethered magnetically.
+When the launch button turns red, clicking on it sends the balloon up to the roof

+  - Why do you think they are tethered?
+  - What would happen if they weren't?
+  - How high did yours go?

 ## Task 4

-Regroup your team in one of two locations.
-Either the café in the basement next to the exit, or the "Balcony Café" (see map).
+**Regroup your team in one of two locations.
+Either the café in the basement next to the exit, or the "Balcony Café" (see map)**

 Please all chip in and buy your two colleagues who went to the viewing platform a cake.
 Or two cakes.
 They have now walked the whole length of the museum and will need a boost to be able to tell the team about all things they have seen.